animist-os/crux/NOTES.md

 * the > operator
   - should it have lower or higher precedence than the * operator?
-  - how will we represent time-shifted motifs?
+  - how will we represent time-shifted mots?
-  - (maybe Motif can have a timeShift field that's 0 by default?)
+  - (maybe Mot can have a timeShift field that's 0 by default?)
   - how do time shifts behave wrt the * operator?

-* think about unifying pips and motifs
+* think about unifying etyms and mots

     1 === [1]